posit-conf-2025/reproducible-environments/README.md

 ## Hands on session details

-Welcome to the environmet - Michael - 15m
+Welcome to the environment - Michael - 15m
 Doug hands on - 30m
 Michael - Audited jobs demo - 30m
 Rolling vs Frozen hands on - 30m